pasindumuth/PatternV/README.md

 The following instructions outline how to begin searching for patterns on a large trace.

-1. First, we must provice the trace data, and process it into the desired format.
-Place the trace data is the directory `./data/data/`.
+1. First, we must provide the trace data, and process it into the desired format.
+Place the trace data in the directory `./data/data/`.
 Then run the python script `./data/processor.py`.
 At the top of this file, you can configure the number of events you wish to process by adjusting the NUM_LINES constant.
 Whether you want a small trace for the purpose of developement, or a large trace for the purpose of evaluation, you can set NUM_LINES to whatever value